Daftstone/PNDetector/README.md

 # Detecting Adversarial Examples by Positive and Negative Representations

-This project is for the paper "Detecting Adversarial Examples by Positive and Negative Representations".
+This project is code of the paper "Detecting Adversarial Examples by Positive and Negative Representations".
 Some codes are from EvadeML, LID, BU and cleverhans.